-This NCMAS information for applicants may be updated during the 2022 Call for Applications to clarify rules and processes as determined by the Committee Chair, participating HPC facilities and the Secretariat.
+This NCMAS information for applicants may be updated during the 2023 Call for Applications to clarify rules and processes as determined by the Committee Chair, participating HPC facilities and the Secretariat.

 Please see the FAQ page if you have queries regarding the application process.
-If you have further questions about the NCMAS 2022 Call for Applications, they can be submitted by email to ncmas@nci.org.au.
-Emails to this address will create an issue ticket in the NCMAS Secretariat help system.
+If you have further questions about the NCMAS 2023 Call for Applications, they can be submitted by email to ncmas@nci.org.au.